coderraj8989/coderraj8989/README.md

 ## Learing and exploring out stuff!!

-- Currently I am a working at Western Union as Trainee Associate, Solutions Engineering.
+- Currently I am a working at Western Union as a Senior Trainee Associate, Solutions Engineering.
 - I am a Computer Science and Engineering graduate form Harcourt Butler Technical University.
 - I am always ready to have new experiences, meet new people and learn new things.
 - 2024 Goals: Contribute more to Open Source projects and do some good projects.